 - The consequences of a pneumothorax in patients with pre-existing lung disease are significantly greater and the management is potentially more difficult.

-Do not forget that acute severe asthma may have an underlying pneumothorax.
+Do not forget that any person with acute severe asthma may have an underlying pneumothorax.

 Tension pneumothorax is a life-threatening emergency that requires instant action.
 Severe symptoms and signs of respiratory distress suggest the presence of tension pneumothorax.